pemba1s1/swift-final/README.md

-# Todo App
+# Final Swift Project

-This is a simple Todo app built with Swift.
+This is a final project built with Swift.

 ## Features